Yaslen Clemente Flaunts Incredible Curves In A Skimpy Pink Bikini

 “Your energy is contagious,” another fan added.

 “You gotta great physique.
-Keep inspiring the health movement,” one follower commented, loving her fit body.
+Keep inspiring the health movement,” a third supporter commented, loving her fit body.

 “Now that’s a genius move right there,” one fan said, referring to the fact that Yaslen was combining her workout time with her tanning time.

-Just a few days ago, as The Inquisitr reported, Yaslen showcased her fit physique in skintight workout gear including peach leggings and a white sports bra.
-She struck several poses that highlighted her flexibility and curves in the sexy post.
+Just a few days ago, as The Inquisitr reported, Yaslen showcased her physique in skintight workout gear, including peach leggings and a white sports bra.
+She struck several poses that highlighted her flexibility and curves in the post.